FlowFuse/website/design/index.md

 Patch between releases, these will happen as needed and may be at short notice.

-#### Newsletter

-Monthly newsletter published at the start of each calendar month covering news from the prior month.

-#### How To

-Technical guides, published once per week.

 #### Planned Downtime

 As soon as we are aware of planned downtime we should publish the information, that should be at least one week before the downtime.